nagendar-pm/nagendar-pm.github.io/about.md

       <th>Education</th>
       <th>Institute</th>
       <th>Duration</th>
-      <th>Place</th>
+      <th>Location</th>
     </tr>
   </thead>
   <tbody>
     <tr>
-      <td>B.Tech in Compute Science</td>
+      <td>B.Tech in Computer Science</td>
       <td>IIT Bhilai</td>
       <td>August 2018 – May 2022</td>
       <td>Chhattisgarh, India</td>
     </tr>
     <tr>
       <td>Intermediate</td>
-      <td>Narayana Junior College </td>
+      <td>Narayana Junior College</td>
       <td>June 2016 – May 2018</td>
       <td>Telangana, India</td>
     </tr>
   </tbody>
 </table>

-## Tech skills
+## Technical Skills
-Now coming to my skills and the tech stack I've worked on till now
+Here's an overview of my technical skills and the tech stack I've worked with:

-* **Languages**: Java, Python, C, Bash, HTML, CSS
+- **Languages**: Java, Python, C, Bash, HTML, CSS
-* **Frameworks**: Spring Boot, Spring Framework, JUnit, Flask
+- **Frameworks**: Spring Boot, Spring Framework, JUnit, Flask
-* **Software**: Git, SQL, MongoDB, DynamoDB, AWS, Redis, Kafka, Docker
+- **Software**: Git, SQL, MongoDB, DynamoDB, AWS, Redis, Kafka, Docker
-* **Developer Tools**: IntelliJ Idea, VSCode, Postman, Github
+- **Developer Tools**: IntelliJ IDEA, VSCode, Postman, GitHub
-* **Monitoring Tools**: Grafana, Prometheus, Kibana, Pinpoint
+- **Monitoring Tools**: Grafana, Prometheus, Kibana, Pinpoint

 ## Interests
-Since I started my professional career my time has been spent in one way or the other in building microservices.
-This is the main reason **distributed systems** piqued my interest.
-The way systems are built to be scaled for millions of users, to be available, reliable, tolerant to failures is really interesting.
-It feels exhilarating to design and work on such systems.
-I'm currently learning how to build different kinds of services both in higher and lower levels.

-From sometime I'm also interested in **Compilers**.
-I've built some projects around the idea of parsing and analysing a particular sytax (ofcourse in any form of input this happens).
-If you happen to know anything about this or have the same interests, you can contact me; I'm someone who is very eager to expand my circle!
+### Distributed Systems
+My professional journey has fueled my fascination with **distributed systems**.
+I am captivated by how systems are designed to scale for millions of users, ensuring availability, reliability, and fault tolerance.
+Currently, I'm learning about building various services at both high and low levels.

+### Compilers
+Another area of interest is **compilers**.
+I've worked on projects involving parsing and analyzing specific syntax.
+If you share this interest, feel free to reach out—I'm always eager to connect with like-minded individuals!

+### Development Focus
-My main languages of development are `Java` and `Python` as of now.
-But I'm trying to expand my breadth too.
-And I worked on frameworks based out of these languages and happen to have a good depth over them.
-I tend to possess a good grip and understanding of Design principles and patterns followed in enterprises too!
+My primary development languages are `Java` and `Python`.
+I'm constantly expanding my knowledge and have gained significant experience with frameworks based on these languages.
+I also have a strong grasp of design principles and patterns used in enterprise environments.

-Something else, which really needs to be spoken here is that I'm an ardent follower and fan of **Anime**.
-So look at it...
+### Anime Enthusiast
+Outside of tech, I'm a passionate **anime** fan.
+Anime has been a significant part of my life, and I'm always excited to discuss it with fellow enthusiasts!

-Thanks for reading!
+Thanks for taking the time to read about me! <br>
+Feel free to reach out if you'd like to connect.